Our 2024 Guide to the Best Science Co-Curricular Activities

 Scientific journals, for example The Lancet and Nature are probably the most hard-core form of scientific reading which I first encountered when researching my EPQ and I am using increasingly more at university.
 I would recommend exploration of these journals (online) to pursue a particularly niche line of interest.
 They could even serve as discussion topics for interview preparation.
 Some journals have restricted access- it may be the case that some schools and more likely universities have subscription to these journals- but otherwise even just the journal abstract can serve as an exciting read!

 Finally, another exciting source of scientific information in fields which may not be covered in the GCSE or A levels syllabuses are online courses- such as websites like FutureLearn.
 These offer courses in specific topics which may last a couple of weeks and include a variety of resources collated to enhance learning of the topic.
-These can compliment journals, books and magazines in exploring the advancing, fascinating world of science, alongside and beyond the science curricular syllabus.
+These can compliment journals, books and magazines as great co-curricular science activities to allow students to explore the advancing, fascinating world of science, alongside and beyond the science curricular syllabus.

-Ready to Ignite Your Scientific Curiosity With U2 Tuition’s Science Tutoring and STEM Clubs?
+Ready to Ignite Your Scientific Curiosity and Explore Engaging Science Co-Curricular Activities?
+Try U2 Tuition’s Science Tutoring and STEM Clubs.

 If the wonders of science beckon you, U2 Tuition is your gateway to a world of knowledge and exploration!
 Here's how we can help you embark on your scientific journey: